Appendix C — Python tutorial

 Functions#

-Functions are essential building blocks in programming, since they allow us to encapsulate any sequence of operations as a reusable piece of functionality.
-You can think of functions as chunks of code that are defined once, and used multiple times by “calling” them from other places in the code.
+Functions are the essential building blocks of Python programs.
+Functions allow us to encapsulate any sequence of operations as a reusable piece of functionality.
+You can think of a function as a chunk of code that you define once, then use multiple times by “calling” it from other places your code.

 Calling functions#